s7092910/FloatingActionMenu/README.md

 ##Features

-* `FloatingActionsMenu` which can be expanded/collapsed to reveal multiple actions.
+* `FloatingActionMenu` which can be expanded/collapsed to reveal multiple actions.
 * Support for normal `56dp` and mini `40dp` buttons in the `FloatingActionMenu`.
-* Optional labels for buttons in `FloatingActionsMenu`.
+* Optional labels for buttons in `FloatingActionMenu`.
 * Support for `CardView` in the optional labels.

 ##Include in your project